technology-toolbox/website/content/services/application-lifecycle-management.md

 helps avoid unexpected costs due to schedule overruns, poor software quality, and lack of effective change management.

-## Team Foundation Server
+## Azure DevOps

-Team Foundation Server (TFS) is Microsoft's core platform for application lifecycle management.
+Previously known as Team Foundation Server (TFS), Azure DevOps Server is Microsoft's core platform for application lifecycle management.
 It provides fundamental services such as work item tracking, version control, and build automation.
-TFS includes dashboards and flexible reporting capabilities that provide visibility into the overall project health, while promoting greater transparency regarding potential problems.
+Azure DevOps Server includes dashboards and flexible reporting capabilities that provide visibility into the overall project health, while promoting greater transparency regarding potential problems.

+Previously known as Visual Studio Team Services (VSTS), Azure DevOps Services is the cloud-hosted "software as a service" fully managed by Microsoft.

-However, while making the decision to adopt TFS is a great first step, it does not immediately enable your organization to realize the full potential of application lifecycle management.
+While making the decision to adopt Azure DevOps is a great first step, it does not immediately enable your organization to realize the full potential of application lifecycle management.

-Technology Toolbox provides a variety of offerings to help your plan, deploy, and optimize Team Foundation Server:
+Technology Toolbox provides a variety of offerings to help you plan, deploy, and optimize Azure DevOps:

 - Assessment
-- TFS Pilot
+- Azure DevOps Pilot
 - Workshops

 ## Assessment

-We recommend starting with an assessment of your current processes and tools in order to provide a roadmap for successfully migrating or upgrading to Team Foundation Server 2010.
+We recommend starting with an assessment of your current processes and tools in order to provide a roadmap for successfully migrating or upgrading to Azure DevOps.
 By first understanding the maturity of your software development organization, we can identify the "low hanging fruit" for improving the predictability and success of your software projects in the short term, while also providing recommendations for improving efficiency over the longer term.

-## Team Foundation Server Pilot
+## Azure DevOps Pilot

-Regardless of whether you are upgrading from a previous version of TFS or migrating from a different toolset, we recommend installing TFS 2010 in a lab environment to understand the various capabilities and gain valuable hands-on experience using real world scenarios.
+Regardless of whether you are upgrading from a previous version of TFS or migrating from a different toolset, we recommend using an Azure DevOps "lab environment" -- either in the cloud or on-premises -- to understand the various capabilities and gain valuable hands-on experience using real world scenarios.

 For example, using a lab environment, we can show you how to quickly implement an automated daily build and deployment process -- or continuous integration, if